JuhyungSon/SimLab/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step to get a development env running
 -----------------------------------------------------------------------------------------

 Simlab example version

 1.Download the unity (Unity Version: 2021.2.7f1).

-2.Download Chemical metaverse Hkust.exe to your computer and insert your Oculus device.
+2.Download Chemical metaverse Hkust.exe to your PC and plugin your Oculus device to your PC.

 -------------------------------------------------------------------------------------------